taksan/jenkins-basic-lab/README.md

 # Jenkins Docker image — CI/CD

-This repository builds and publishes a Jenkins Docker image with some essential plugins to work as a quick bootstrap for a lab Jenkins instance.
+This repository implements a simple docker image for Jenkins for testing purposes.

-A handy way to practice writing Jenkins pipelines and testing without the initial setup.
+It's a a handy way to practice writing Jenkins pipelines and testing without worrying about basic plugin setup.

 ## TL;DR